hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ### Visualizing projected clusters on the image

 In order to see the clusters superimposed on our image we can use the `SpatialDimPlot()` function.
-We will also set the color palette and convert the cluster assignments to a factor so they are ordered numerically in the figure.
+We will also set the color palette and convert the cluster assignments to a factor so they are ordered numerically rather than lexicographically in the figure.

 ```
 # Arrange so clusters get listed in numerical order